 False Advertising Charged on the Information Superhighway

-WASHINGTON (AP) _ A federal court has ordered a promotion on the worldeide computer network known as the Internet halted in response to a Federal Trade Commission filed a false-advertising complaint - its first for the giant information superhighway.
+WASHINGTON (AP) _ A federal court has ordered a promotion on the worldeide computer network known as the Internet halted in response to a Federal Trade Commission false- advertising complaint.

-″As these computer networks continue to grow, we will not tolerate the use of deceptive practices here any more than we have tolerated them on other recently emerged technologies for marketing,″ said FTC Chairman Janet D. Steiger said Wednesday in announcing the court edict.
+″As these computer networks continue to grow, we will not tolerate the use of deceptive practices here any more than we have tolerated them on other recently emerged technologies for marketing,″ FTC Chairman Janet D. Steiger said Wednesday in announcing the court edict.

 The FTC charged Brian Corzine of Sacramento, Calif., with making false claims in promoting a credit-repair program.